istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 changes to your services.

-If you’re interested in the details of how the features described in this guide work, you can find out more about Istio’s traffic management architecture in the [architecture overview](/docs/concepts/architecture/).
+If you’re interested in the details of how the features described in this guide work, you can find out more about Istio’s traffic management implementation in the [architecture overview](/docs/concepts/architecture/).
 The rest of this guide introduces Istio’s traffic management features.